 Jamison’s creativity and innovation are being celebrated.
 He was honored as the “2023 South Carolina Teacher of the Year” and with Teach For America (TFA)’s “Sue Lehmann Excellence in Teacher Leadership Award.”

 There are many TFASC teachers like Jamison.
-Since 2011, more than 900 TFASC teachers and alumni have inspired hope and broadened horizons for more than 65,000 students at schools with the greatest needs.
+Since 2011, more than 700 TFASC teachers and alumni have inspired hope and broadened horizons for over 70,000 students at schools with the greatest needs.

 TFA alumni continue to make an impact by becoming lifelong advocates for educational equity and systems change.